Update Aug. 9: “A Clockwork Orange” replaces “The Shining.”

 Some of these memorable scenes from all-time classic films will show on the big screen at a vintage standalone theater, which will be running a World Class Cinema program every month until the end of 2019.

 So what’s on in August?
 It’s Pather Panchali, a Bengali-language drama circling around a poor priest who leaves his rural village for a better life.
 The film, produced by the then government of West Bengal, is considered the first Indian film that places India on the international cinema map.
 The movie will screen at noon on August 18.

-suspenseful The Shining A Clockwork Orange will be back on the big screen.
-The dystopian crime movie sees an imprisoned sadistic gang leader who volunteers for a conduct-aversion experiment, before things start going very, very wrong.
+suspenseful The Shining A Clockwork Orange will be back on the big screen, which is really the only place to see a Kubrick film.
+The dystopian crime movie sees sadistic teen gang leader Alex volunteer for a conduct-aversion experiment, after which things start going very, very wrong.

 All films will be screened with Thai subtitles.
 Tickets are THB120, THB140 and THB160 and can be purchased in advance at Scala Theatre.
 The 50-year-old standalone cinema is located on Soi Siam Square 1 and can be reached from BTS Siam.

 The World Class Cinema program is organized by the Thai Film Archive, the national film archive operating under the Fine Arts Department.
 Last year it showed classic films such as The Exorcist, which is still held up by many as the scariest movie of all time, and Walt Disney’s first full-length animated feature Snow White and the Seven Dwarfs.

 Soi Siam Square 1